Classes (Modules in UCL Jargon)

 PhD applicants must refer to the department’s guidelines for information on the application process.
 PhD proposals should possess a significant quantitative component and substantive focus that directly relates to my own research interests, both substantively and geographically.
 Potential PhD students contacting me without a clear proposal adhering to these simple expectations should not expect to receive a response; I receive too many emails as it is.
 PhD applicants seeking to work with me who do not make contact prior to submitting their applications to the university will not be accepted.

 Substantive Topics for MSc Supervision

 Business-government relations, Comparative/International political economy, Data-driven approaches to cybersecurity, Financial development/innovation, Firm heterogeneity, Fisheries management, Industrial organization, International trade, Monetary policy, Political economy of East Asia, Production networks/Value chains

 I am not interested in the following topics:

-Chinese aid/FDI to Africa, Foreign aid, Grand strategy, International institutions, One Belt-One Road
+Democratic/capitalist peace, Foreign aid, Grand strategy, International institutions, Interstate conflict, One Belt-One Road